QwertyTheCoder/Minecraft-bedrock-cracked/README.md

 ## Credits:
 - M Centers (tinedpakgamer) for M Centers, and the whole cracking program
-- CyberAWM (QwertyTheCoder) for the repo and information on this repo.
+- CyberAWM (QwertyTheCoder) for maintaining of this repo.
-- ARS (arsfr) & Cubebanyasz (misike12) for the some information on this repo.
+- ARS (arsfr) & Cubebanyasz (misike12) for for some information addtion on this repo.